-Nearby Gimhae Airport offers nonstop flights throughout East Asia and has recently broken into Europe with flights to Helsinki, though travellers will have to transfer to larger airports for longer trips.
+Nearby Gimhae Airport offers non-stop flights throughout East Asia and has broken into Europe with flights to Helsinki, though travellers will have to transfer to larger airports for longer trips.
 Compared to Seoul, international flights through Busan may feel limited.
-Some flights may also be more expensive.
-Expats often choose to travel to Seoul and then fly from there which can add to travel time and expenses.
+Some flights may also be pricier.
+Expats often choose to travel to Seoul and then fly from there, which can add to travel time and expenses.

 Weather in Busan

 Thanks to Busan being far enough south and close to the sea, winters are slightly warmer than in the rest of the country.
 Temperatures rarely drop below freezing, and accumulated snowfall is rare.

 - CON: Extreme weather in summer